-Why do so many Contractors not ask for deposits?
-We’ll it is really simple.
+Well, it is really simple.
 It’s the “Me too” Mentality of the Industry that drives it really.
 “I am afraid to ask for a deposit because so & so does not” or “What if I can’t sell a bid?
 I can’t risk that?”
-Does it provide me an edge over my Competition? , How can I be Different not necessarily better?
+Does it provide me an edge over my competition? , How can I be Different not necessarily better?
 “It’s easy to sell and market it!”
 Really in the end folks, a Painting Contractor in Denver really needs to offer more to you than a “No Deposit Policy” What you say?
-How about History of performance, credentials, affiliation, customer service, good people, good leadership, quality products, a caring attitude and an effective system to tie all that together.
+How about History of performance, credentials, affiliation, customer service, good people, good leadership, quality products, a caring attitude, and an effective system to tie all that together.
 Providing deposits to Good, Caring Contractors should not be a concern or why you ultimately choose one over another.
 If you have been burned in the past, most contractors will work with you to make you comfortable either way.

-What is the purpose of a Deposit?
-Some will say to cash flow a Company, to buy Materials, to have addl. funds to shift elsewhere, ect.
-This is not what deposits are intended for by good companies who ask them from you.
+Some will say to cash flow a Company, to buy Materials, to have addl. funds to shift elsewhere, etc. This is not what deposits are intended for by good companies who ask them from you.
 It is a small measure of commitment from Homeowner or Business Client to the Contractor that there is an agreement that will be honored.
 Organized Contractors have processes & people that have been paid and put in place to take care of you.
-This behind the scenes effort includes, Systematic receipt of your Project, arrangement of Materials, Creation of Files, placing you in a Scheduling program, Coordinating Colors, Assigning Crews & Crew Leaders, and Communicating and Following up with you.
+This behind the scenes effort includes Systematic receipt of your Project, the arrangement of Materials, Creation of Files, placing you in a Scheduling program, Coordinating Colors, Assigning Crews & Crew Leaders, and Communicating and Following up with you.

-How much is reasonable?
-We only ask for a $100.00 for Exteriors due to Winter, Spring Bookings, Weather in general and Volume in the Summer, but Up to 25% should be acceptable.
+We only ask for a $100.00 for Exteriors due to Winter, Spring Bookings, Weather in general, and Volume in the Summer, but Up to 25% should be acceptable.
 Credit Cards are always refundable as are most deposits no matter how they are provided.
-Remodeling work deposits can vary depending on what is involved, Volume and Type of Materials to be purchased in advance and the length of a Project until a Draw for Labor is appropriate.
+Remodeling work deposits can vary depending on what is involved, the Volume and Type of Materials to be purchased in advance and the length of a Project until a Draw for Labor is appropriate.
 Sometimes 40- 50% is needed on Remodeling and Window Replacement Projects.
-A trustworthy, established Contractor will always have much to offer and the axis of their Marketing efforts will be more focused in on great end results, great people, and a consistent quality product at a fair price.
+A trustworthy, established Contractor will always have much to offer and the axis of their Marketing efforts will be more focused on great end results, great people, and a consistent quality product at a fair price.